 - 2 cups for a 6-pound dog

 Adjust according to their needs.
 Make sure not to feed them before bed as they’re more likely to bloat.
 Frequent meals throughout the day are better for them then 1 large meal as they have an easier time pacing themselves.
 If you’ve recently adopted or plan to adopt a Pom, we’ve compiled a full list of excellent dog foods that most Pomeranians will love.

 Small dogs suffer from similar issues, such as dental problems, hypoglycemia, tracheal collapse, and chronic valvular disease.
 However, there are Pomeranian specific diseases which include:

-Distichiasis – A common congenital condition that causes eyelashes to develop an extra row
+Distichiasis: A congenital condition that causes eyelashes to develop an extra row.

 Entropion: When the bottom eyelid rolls inwards.

 Luxating Patella: When the alignment of the hind legs is abnormal.

-Hypothyroidism – An autoimmune disease that results in a low metabolism, exercise intolerance & more
+Hypothyroidism: An autoimmune disease that results in a low metabolism.

 Patent Ductus Arteriousus: A heart defect.